 But Gerry prefers living in an older, albeit more finicky home.
 Born in Scotland, he says McKinney, Texas has the feel of the small-town European community he grew up in because it’s worked so hard to preserve its historic district.
 His house is called the Estes House and bears a plaque describing its history and architecture.
 Ben Estes, who was in the mercantile business, built the late Victorian structure for his family with a wraparound porch, hip roof and a corbeled brick chimney.

 Gerry had been researching solutions for his heat and noise problems, but couldn’t find anything that wouldn’t damage the historic windows.
 Then, while watching This Old House earlier this year, he saw Indow inserts being used in the Victorian renovation in Belmont, Massachusetts.
-He knew he had the answer to his problem.
+He realized his wavy glass windows could be supplemented to address his noise and draft problems.

 He called Indow dealer Daylight Rangers in Plano, Texas and Flora Swanson laser measured his windows to ensure a precise fit.
 A pilot in his bedroom with Acoustic Grade inserts made it quiet enough to sleep since they block 70 percent of sound coming through single-pane windows.
 He soon put them in all the bedrooms.